By-catch

 These fishing methods exist in order to catch as many fish as possible to keep up with the world's ever-growing appetite for seafood.
 More fish are killed for food every year than any other animal on the planet.

-Although by-catch occurs more commonly and in larger quantities in commercial fishing operations, even in line fishing (which is practised both commercially and recreationally) it can occur.
-There is no way to control what species of animals are taking the bait on the end of a hook.
+Although by-catch occurs more commonly and in larger quantities in commercial fishing operations, even in line fishing (which is practised both commercially and recreationally), it can occur.
+There is no way to control which species of animals are taking the bait on the end of a hook.

-Catch and release fishing is not only painful and incredibly traumatic for fish but can also be a cause of death.
-This is due to the fact that after being hooked many fish are no longer able to feed or cannot feed as well as previously.
+Catch and release fishing is not only painful, exhausting and incredibly traumatic for fish, but can also be a cause of death.
+After being hooked, many fish are no longer able to feed as well as previously, or even at all.
+Additionally, being out of the water exposes fish to warmer temperatures, as well as hypoxic (lack of sufficient oxygen) or anoxic (completely devoid of oxygen) environments, leading to delayed mortality.